 We are experienced in transforming CRM into systems for Property Management, Support Ticket Management, Project Management, and Risk Assessments.

-Forms are how users interface with data, providing the layout on which fields are displayed.
-Forms are where real, physical work is turned into information by the users.
 A good form should be intuitive, so that users can easily input data, while also being robust enough to provide users with informative tools to gain insights and awareness of different aspects of a record.
 Forms are typically a balance between clarity and utility.
-They should be elegant, but also direct towards a purpose.

 We typically get started with a new client by 'digitizing' a paper form — creating a digital version of an existing form or business process.
-This form is usually identified through a need to manage a specific realm of data better by the client.
+This form is usually identified through a need to manage a specific realm of data.

 The Dynamics 365 platform contains a robust 'relationships management' core feature, which enables users to associate specific records with others, according to defined relationship paths created during development.
 For instance, you may associate a given Contact (person) with a Project, by putting that Contact into a custom field titled "Contractor".
-Setting this association might bring additional key fields across, such as that Contact's quoted charge, their previous Projects done with your organization, or any other potentially relevant information.
+Setting this association might bring additional key fields across, such as that contractor's rate, their previous projects done with your organization, or any other potentially relevant information as you define.

-Relationships represent the links between information — one piece of data may relate to others at any point in the future, for instance, during auditing, or when doing analytics on past actions.
-Relationships also serve as quick links between records, allowing users to instantly traverse to an associated piece of information.
+Relationships represent the links between information — one piece of data may relate to others.
+Relationships also serve as quick links between records, allowing users to instantly travel to an associated piece of information.

 The CRM "Notes" feature allows users to attach messages to records, and even add quick links by using the '@' prefix, such as by typing '@User' or '@Account'.

-Notes will show up on each referred-to record in Dynamics 365.
+Notes will show up on each referred-to record.